kuworking/kuworking-themes-workspace/themes/kuworking-theme-one/README.md

 - Posts are stored in `./content/posts` and have the structure `2019.10.05.my-first-post.mdx`
 - The first _date_ part is necessary and is useful to sort files by date in the file explorer

-- Post images are stored in `./content/posts/images` and have the structure `my-first-post.jpg`, this is, the same name than the post except the _date_ part
+- The post image is stored in `./content/posts/images` and has the structure of `my-first-post.jpg`, this is, the same name than the post except the _date_ part

+## How to add a post?

+The easiest way is to modify or copy-paste the post example and follow its structure

 ## Folders